raspberry-pi-instalar-noobs

 Installing an OS with Noobs

-Once Noobs is installed, installing an operating system is very simple.
-We insert the memory card into our Raspberry Pi and (at last!) plug it into the power.
+Once Noobs is installed, installing an operating system is very easy.
+We insert the memory card into our Raspberry Pi and (finally!) plug it into the power.

-When starting, a menu with the different available operating systems will appear.
+Upon startup, a menu appears with the different available operating systems.
 We choose the system we want and press the ‘I’ key to install it.

 raspberry-instalar-noobs-6